ScriptureAudio/ScriptureAudio.github.io/content/project/heritage/heritage.md

 # Heritage Church CPC

 In February 2017 we will be at Heritage Church in Centerville TN.
 Recordings are scheduled for **Psalms #73, 103 and 139.**  For the participating musicians -- See below for music selections.
+Please comment below to leave us a message!

 ## For Musicians...